-The historic Inter-Korean Summit held on April 27 marked the first time an inter-Korean summit has been hosted on the Southern side of the border, and the first time a North Korean leader has crossed the Military Demarcation Line that divides the two Koreas.
+The historic Inter-Korea Summit held on April 27 marked the first time an inter-Korean summit has been hosted on the Southern side of the border, and the first time a North Korean leader has crossed the Military Demarcation Line that divides the two Koreas.

 The “Panmunjom Declaration for Peace, Prosperity and Unification of the Korean Peninsula”, signed between Kim Jong-un and Moon Jae-In, rekindled hope, particularly in the generation who still remembers the pain of separation.
 The Agreement promised resumption of meetings between war-separated Korean family members starting in August.
 Meetings between family members separated for 70 years by the 38th parallel have been stalled since 2015, after ties between the two Koreas deteriorated.

 Kim Jong-Un himself described the people of the South as “the same people, of the same blood” and acknowledged that the two nations could not survive if they remained at war.

 The summit is a significant milestone in the process towards reunifying Korea, but also a powerful reminder to the Korean people and the international community that it will take grassroots efforts to realize the dream of One Korea.